New Year's Eve

 A Popular Holiday

-Because of its licentious rites, New Year’s Eve celebrations were not deemed as appropriate behaviour, especially by religious communities.
+Because of its licentious rites, New Year’s Eve celebrations were not deemed appropriate behavior, especially by religious communities.
 Influenced by a shift in thinking about religion, modern literature, and immigrants’ customs, by the end of the 19th century, people were looking for more occasions for families to celebrate together.

 In the 1870s, several holidays, including New Year’s Day, were recognized as federal holidays.
 At the beginning of the 20th century, celebrations started to happen all over America.
 The first Time Square ball drop happened in 1907.